memespring/wiki-platformland-content/documentation.md

 * Design for self-service from day one
 * Create a landing page that explains the paltform or register
 * When blogging or talking about your project, don't invite people to get in touch, ask them to try it out and tell you if they get stuck
-* Think therough what a useful sandbox would be for someone to try it out, without exposing sensitive information.
+* Think therough what a useful sandbox would be for someone to try it out, without exposing sensitive information
+* Incorperate answers to reguarly asked questions into the design of the landing page